 The owner has responded "no" to this question.
-As a general staff observation, using the subject dwelling for transient accommodations for 210-nights annually could result in increases; however, how significant is unknown.
+As a general staff observation, using the subject dwelling for transient accommodations for 210 nights annually could result in increases; however, how significant is unknown.
 The significance of possible impacts is subject to many factors such as dwelling unit desirability, pricing, rental occupancy, etc. The current regulatory structure provides standards allowing for monitoring and mitigation of possible negative outcomes.
-Furthermore, according to Airbnb online reviews, the dwelling has been offered as an STR since January 2023 and the applicant has stated the property was used as an STR since 2023.
+Furthermore, according to Airbnb online reviews, the dwelling has been offered as STR since August 2018 and the applicant has stated the property has been used as an STR since 2018.
 This level of use has not generated a complaint record.